 These sensitivity enhancements grow and develop through the beginning of the postpartum period.
 You’ve probably heard stories about mothers who wake with a startle at any minor sound their baby makes during the night.
 Heightened senses include quick reactions to their babies’ cries and muffled sounds, which bolster infant survival chances.
 Other increased senses include smell and responses to facial expressions such as smiles.

 As you can imagine, this adds up to what the researchers call “checking and worrying” by the mother.
-This preoccupation is healthy and part of how a mother’s brain changes to respond to her new responsibility of caring for her baby.
+This preoccupation is healthy and part of how a mother’s brain changes in response to her new responsibility of caring for her baby.
 Fixation on your baby’s every sound and movement peaks typically in the days after childbirth and slowly diminishes over the first three to four months postpartum.

 This neural circuit is associated with: